didx-xyz/aries-cloudapi-python/docs/README.md

 Then:

-- Register an issuer (on the trust registry) via the governance agent
+- Register an issuer (on the trust registry) with a tenant admin controller.

-The registered issuer can now issue a credential and related schema on the trust registry.
+The registered issuer can then issue a credential and related schema on the trust registry with the following steps:

-Now:

 - Create a connection between the issuer and some other entity that you want to hold a credential
-- Using the connection ID, create and issue a credential (have a look at the models in Swagger - it will tell you what data you need to provide and will receive back)
+- Once a connection is established, use the connection ID to create and issue a credential (have a look at the models in Swagger - it will tell you what data you need to provide and will receive back)
 - Holder accepts credential issuance
 - Holder stores credential in wallet

-Hooray 🥳 🎉.
-What has happened?
-We have:
+In summary, we have:

 - Created a schema (using the governance admin)
 - Registered a schema on the ledger (via the governance admin)
-- Created (a wallet for) an issuer and future holder using the admin agent
+- Created (a wallet for) an issuer and future holder using the tenant-admin
 - Registered an issuer (for a schema)
-- Created a connection between an issuer and a prospective holder (using connections/invitations API)
+- Created a connection between an issuer and a prospective holder (using connections API)
 - Proposed a credential to a prospective holder from an issuer
 - Accepted and stored an offered credential